lclarkmichalek/site/content/post/topgun.md

 +++

+The Merriam-Webster dictionary defines Top Gun as 'a 1986 American romantic military action drama film directed by Tony Scott'.
+This definition might serve us well at the local pub quiz, but there is much more to learn about this film.
-Top Gun has a lot to teach us about software development.
-During a recent viewing, I noticed a number of useful parallels and perpendiculars between the dual disciplines of piloting fighter aircraft in action films and developing robust software. **Significant spoilers ahead**
+During a recent viewing, I realised that there were a large number of useful parallels and not so parallels between the disciplines of piloting fighter aircraft in 80's action films and developing robust software.

+Needless to say, this post contains **significant Top Gun spoilers.**

 ## Parallels

-The crises that the Top Gun staff face are different from the crises that a software developer faces.
-However, we can still learn from their approaches to failure and learning.
+The crises that the Top Gun staff face are superficially different from the crises that a software development team faces, but a deeper inspection yields some hard to ignore parallels.
+A few key scenes show that these worlds are similar on a deep and meaningful level.

 ### On failed deployments

 > *Viper*: The simple fact is you feel responsible for Goose and you have a confidence problem.
 Now I'm not gonna sit here and blow sunshine up your ass, Lieutenant.
 A good pilot is compelled to always evaluate what's happened, so he can apply what he's learned.

 Blameless postmortems have become an accepted part of the software industry, which is a great thing.
-They're practised to various degrees of quality around the place, but generally aim to figure out what went wrong and what can be improved, without assuming bad faith on any member of the team.
+They're practised to various degrees of quality and every company has a different process, but generally aim to figure out what went wrong and what can be improved, without assuming bad faith from any member of the team.

 The military tribunal that Maverick had to appear before was not designed to be blameless, but he emerged with his record clean.
 Yet he still feels guilty, given his friend just died, and actions he took could have influenced that.

-In software development, when an action, such as a deployment, or a database migration, causes an issue, we do our postmortem.
+In software development, when an action such as a deployment or a database migration causes an issue we do our postmortem.
 We identify root causes, and we fix the issues with technology and process that contributed to the issue (the social and structural issues we sweep under the rug and blame management for).
 However, after all that, an engineer can still feel scared to perform that